RePAIRProject/repair_ros_robot/README.md

 > 🛠 The **XBot** installation is handled automatically by the `postCreate.sh` script.

+#### 💥 In case your memory gets filled up by VsCode when starting it leading to a PcCrash:
+- Try to close the Ports in VsCode and or Rebuild your container without cache.

 ### ✅ Optional: Restore Terminal Colors in Docker

 If your Docker terminal lacks color, fix it by adding the following to `/root/.bashrc`: